College of the Holy Cross: Campus

-To the western end of campus lies Millard Art Center, St. Joseph Memorial Chapel, the Chaplains' Office (Campion House), and Loyola Hall, which served as the Jesuit residence in the past, but has since been converted into another hall for student housing.
-The Jesuit residence Ciampi Hall is now located in the northeast corner of the campus.
+To the eastern end of campus lies Millard Art Center, St. Joseph Memorial Chapel, the Chaplains' Office (Campion House), and Loyola Hall, which served as the Jesuit residence in the past, but has since been converted into another hall for student housing.
+The most recent former Jesuit residence, Ciampi Hall, which has been converted to dormitories along with the new townhouse style senior housing buildings, lie on the southwest side of campus.
+The Joanne Chouinard-Luth Recreation and Wellness Center is one of the college's athletic centers, having finished construction in 2020 to replace the former Field House.

+The newest Jesuit housing is located on Kendig Street near the Luth Athletic Complex.
+The Prior Performing Arts Center is located near the Hogan Campus center, slightly north of the crest of Mount Saint James.
+The $110 million 84,000 square foot facility opened in 2022 to provide a center for the arts on campus.
+Its construction continued the general trend of expanding upper campus with new construction.

+In 2015, Holy Cross announced the construction of a $22 million facility in West Boylston, Massachusetts, comprising 52 acres and a complex to provide a retreat for students.
+It was opened in September 2016 as the Thomas P. Joyce '59 Contemplative Center.

 Libraries

 The Holy Cross Library System is composed of four libraries centrally located within the campus grounds.
 Including its affiliation with the Central Massachusetts Regional Library System, a collaborative formed in 2003 by more than 20 academic, public, and special libraries with research collections in the central Massachusetts area, Holy Cross students have access to a combined total of approximately 3.8 million volumes and more than 23,000 journal, magazine, and newspaper subscriptions held among the 20-plus regional institutions.

 Dinand Library

-The main, Dinand Library holds an estimated 601,930 books, serials, and periodicals.
+Dinand Library serves as the college's main library.
+It holds an estimated 601,930 books, serials, and periodicals.
 Originally opened in 1927, it expanded in 1978 with two new wings dedicated to the memory of Joshua and Leah Hiatt and victims of the Nazi Holocaust.
-The reading room of Dinand is also the scene of important college gatherings, among them the Presidential Awards Ceremony, first-year orientation presentations, and concerts.
-Dinand is considered by many students the most scholarly and inspiring building on campus.
+The reading room of Dinand is also the scene of college gatherings, among them the Presidential Awards Ceremony, first-year orientation presentations, and concerts.

 Constructed in the 1920s, the room's ceiling is sectioned in a grid-like pattern and embellished with gold, painted trim, and carvings along the top of the interior walls.
 Large wooden candelabra are suspended from the ceiling, and Ionic columns – echoing those on the Library's exterior – anchor three sides of the room.
 The main reference collection of dictionaries, encyclopedias, and bibliographies are found within Dinand as well as the on-line catalog, and a staffed reference desk.